abdelrahman-tarek-0/Discord-Cloud-Database/README.md

 <hr/>

-## you need to have discord
+## you need to have a discord

 ### create a discord account (user not bot) don't use your main account

 ![discord account creation](https://cdn.discordapp.com/attachments/1070241455735590945/1070537147678994544/image.png)

-see this tutorial for how to create account [here](https://www.youtube.com/watch?v=IYA-JwBlHc4)
+see this tutorial for how to create an account [here](https://www.youtube.com/watch?v=IYA-JwBlHc4)

 <hr/>